emissary-ingress/emissary/DEVELOPING.md

 would in the cluster.
 That means with two caveats you can actually interact with it and it will function normally:

-1. You need to run teleproxy or equivalent so it can connect to the backend services in its configuration.
+1. You need to run `telepresence connect` or equivalent so it can connect to the backend services in its configuration.

 2. You need to supply the host header when you talk to it.